 The Upper Mustang

 The Upper Mustang region of Nepal is a place of great history and a great mystery.
 Mustang was originally the hub of an ancient trade route that facilitated trade between the Himalayas and India.
-It would later become part of a larger demilitarized zone that would push the region into a state of economic isolation.
+It would later become part of a larger demilitarized zone.
+This would push the region into a state of economic isolation.

-When the demilitarized zone was lifted in the 90’s Mustang was revealed to the world as a place of unique cultural and natural preservation.
-Many isolated mountain villages were able to open their arms to tourists, bringing in a myriad of cultures to visit, similar to the region’s role in ancient times when it was key to the travel between India and Tibet.
+When the demilitarized zone was lifted in the 90’s Mustang was revealed to the world.
+It is a place of unique cultural and natural preservation.
+Many isolated mountain villages were able to open their arms to tourists.
+This brought in a myriad of cultures to visit, similar to the region’s role in ancient times when it was key to the travel between India and Tibet.

 To this day, Upper Mustang is a place of important lore for the Buddhist religion, with many historic temples as well as multiple alpine pilgrimage locations.